wntrblm/nox/docs/config.rst

 Any of the version specifiers defined in `PEP 440`_ can be used.

-**Important**: Version requirements *must* be specified as a string literal, using a simple assignment to ``nox.needs_version`` at the module level.
+.. warning:: Version requirements *must* be specified as a string literal,
+    using a simple assignment to ``nox.needs_version`` at the module level.
 This allows Nox to check the version without importing the Noxfile.

 .. _PEP 440: https://www.python.org/dev/peps/pep-0440/